18 Best Edge Computing Companies In 2025

 • Tight security: The platform allows you to develop an expansive IoT without worrying about security threats.

 Its IoT software platform can deploy a common software stack across the board.
-Developers can use the code wherever they need it.
+Developers can utilize the code wherever needed.
 Build in the cloud, push to the edge, or create independent edge applications and core functions close to users/customers.

 7. EdgeConneX